ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

         *   The operation state is not valid for this input ``step``.
 This can happen if the application provides a step out of order or repeats a step that may not be repeated.
         *   The library requires initializing by a call to `psa_crypto_init()`.

     Which inputs are required and in what order depends on the algorithm.
-Refer to the documentation of each key derivation or key agreement algorithm for information.
+Refer to the documentation of each key derivation or key-agreement algorithm for information.

     This function passes direct inputs, which is usually correct for non-secret inputs.
 To pass a secret input, which is normally in a key object, call `psa_key_derivation_input_key()` instead of this function.
 Refer to the documentation of individual step types (``PSA_KEY_DERIVATION_INPUT_xxx`` values of type `psa_key_derivation_step_t`) for more information.